 Marketing your product involves your pocket to be emptied.
 Yes, you need to have a marketing budget for executing ads and other marketing campaigns to sell your product.
 And your ad appears as planned.
 So, advertising comes underpaid media.

 In contrary, PR is based upon a third party endorsement of your company and its something similar to earned media.
 This mostly involves publishing press releases or other newsworthy articles about your product in any news outlet at free of cost.
 And you cannot have much direct control over it as to when and how to publish it.

 Both marketing and PR’s basic focus is to promote the brand and gain popularity.
 But, the chief purposes differ Marketing targets on selling selling selling……whereas PR targets on gaining trust and relationships with the public.

 Marketing strategies mainly shoot upon making customers buy their products.
 It’s complete sales – oriented.
 Whereas while speaking about PR, it’s about building positive relationships with your target audience through exposure and broadcast media such as TV, radio, newspapers and so on.

 Marketing = Customer Interest; PR = Customer relationships.

-In marketing, content is one of the main aspects for advertising the product.
-It involves all attractive twisted content to induce your customers buy the product.
+In marketing, content is one of the main aspects of advertising the product.
+It involves all attractive twisted content to induce your customers to buy the product.

 In PR, content is all about straightforward facts without spins or turns.
 It’ll be mostly in the form of news just informing people about your product.